×

 Who to Consult for Cervical Spondylosis

-When experiencing symptoms of cervical spondylosis, it is important to consult a healthcare professional for an accurate diagnosis and appropriate treatment.
-Depending on the severity of symptoms, one may consult a general practitioner, orthopaedic specialist, neurologist, or physical therapist.
+If you have symptoms of cervical spondylosis, it is vital to seek professional medical evaluation for proper diagnosis and treatment.
+Depending on the severity of symptoms, one may consult a general practitioner, orthopedic specialist, neurologist, or physical therapist.

 Summary